322kssanket/Financial-Distress-Prediction-for-Companies/README.md

 2. Classification
 Using the "Financial Distress" label, we classify companies as either healthy or financially distressed.
 The following classification algorithms are implemented:

-Naive Bayes
+Naive Bayes,
-K-Nearest Neighbors (KNN)
+K-Nearest Neighbors (KNN),
-Support Vector Machines (SVM)
+Support Vector Machines (SVM),
 Decision Trees
-Evaluation metrics include:
+Evaluation metrics include: Precision, Recall, F1-Score

-Precision
-Recall
-F1-Score
 3. Clustering
 Clustering is applied to group companies based on all available attributes, aiming to uncover patterns in the data.
 The following clustering techniques are used:

-K-Means (with appropriate k)
+K-Means (with appropriate k),
-EM Clustering
+EM Clustering,
 K-Medoids
 The Sum of Squared Errors (SSE) is computed for each clustering output to evaluate the performance.